 Multi-layer Perceptron consists of the input layer that contains neurons representing input features, several hidden layers and an output layer.
 Each neuron of the hidden layer transforms the values from the previous layer with a weighted linear summation, followed by a non-linear activation function.
 There are several types of activation functions, we used the rectified linear unit (ReLU): f(x) = max(0, x).
-The final output layer receives the values from the last hidden layer and returns the resulting sum without applying any activation function (as compared to classification tasks where a softmax or sigmoid activation function is applied) [66].
+The final output layer receives the values from the last hidden layer and returns the resulting sum without applying any activation function (as compared to classification tasks where a softmax or sigmoid activation function is applied) [64].

 The training of the model is being done through a back-propagation algorithm by updating the weights of the sums of the layer outputs.
-Back-propagation is used to compute the gradient of a loss-function, which then is passed to a gradient-based optimization algorithm [19].
+Back-propagation is a gradient descent optimization algorithm that minimizes the loss-function, which, in case of the regressor, is the square error between the model output and the training reference (equation 4.2).
 There are several types of solvers that optimize the gradient descent available in this library.
 In this work, we use the stochastic gradient descent (SDG) with adaptive learning rate.
-Adaptive learning keeps the learning rate constant to the initial learning rate, as long as the training loss keeps decreasing; otherwise, it is divided by 5 [67].
+Adaptive learning keeps the learning rate constant to the initial learning rate, as long as the training loss keeps decreasing; otherwise, it is divided by 5 [65].